roydejong/butter-bot/README.md

 ## About Butter Bot

+**⚠️ This is pre-release software in active development.
+It is not yet in a usable state.**

 Butter Bot is a general purpose bot that can perform a variety of tasks asynchronously.
 Give it purpose and put it to work!

 ## Getting started